-June Sarpong quits high-profile BBC diversity role
+June Sarpong to leave high-profile BBC diversity role

 A spokesman for the broadcaster said: “As the BBC’s Director of Creative Diversity June Sarpong is continuing to deliver on her commitments to ensure audiences across the UK, from all backgrounds and communities, can feel that the BBC is for them.”

-It comes as a string of senior executives of colour have departed the corporation within the past year while concerns around racism and lack of diversity remain ongoing, including former deputy head of diversity Miranda Wayland - who’s joining Amazon - and Rozina Breen - who will become the Bureau of Investigative Journalism’s chief executive.
+It comes as a string of senior executives of colour have departed the corporation within the past year while concerns around racism and lack of diversity remain ongoing, including head of creative diversity Miranda Wayland - who’s joining Amazon - and Rozina Breen - who will become the Bureau of Investigative Journalism’s chief executive.

 Seasoned BBC News presenter Sangita Myska recently left while Debbie Ramsey, the BBC’s most senior Black news executive, will soon join Channel 4 and Jackie Christie, who led on race equality in BBC’s human resources team, has also departed.